DoctorWkt/CSCvon8/journal.md

 write some code to allow me to toggle in byte values in hex.
 Then I can hand upload some code and test that it runs OK.
 Also, fix csim.
 And now to bed, given that it seems to be working now.

+## Sat 25 May 15:19:36 AEST 2019

+I have rotated the UART in the PCB layout, and I'm running freeroute to redo all of the tracks.